pulp/pulp/docs/user-guide/release-notes/master.rst

   writeable by user `apache`.
 If running with SELinux in Enforcing mode, the path also needs to have `system_u:object_r:pulp_var_cache_t` security context.

+* The repo authentication functionality previously associated with pulp_rpm has been moved to platform.
+This makes it available for other plugins to use.

+* A new event notification framework is available.
+Please see :ref:`the developer documentation <event>` for more detail.

 Deprecation
 -----------